View Samples

 4 property intelligence examples for P&C insurance

 There are many ways property intelligence is being leveraged in insurance to adapt to evolving climate risks and streamline data analytics.
-At Ecopia AI (Ecopia), we work with 7 of the top 10 US P&C carriers, plus some of the top reinsurers around the world, so we know a thing or two about how data is enhancing efficiency and resiliency.
+At Ecopia AI (Ecopia), we work with top P&C carriers and reinsurers around the world, so we know a thing or two about how data is enhancing efficiency and resiliency.

 Here are the top 4 ways we see P&C insurers applying property intelligence today.